 $ cd hello-world

-To confirm that we are where we think we are, we can always show our location with a
+To confirm that we're in the correct directory, we can check our location with a

-The next step before we create a single file for our hello-world website is to create a Git directory within our project directory that will track everything we add, modify and delete.
+Before we start writing any code, we'll create a Git directory within our project directory that will track everything we add, modify and delete within this directory.